anchit-chandran/ms-blog-langraphjs/blog.md

 // Robot node
 function robotNode(state: HelloWorldGraphState) {
   console.log(
     "Boop boop beep!
 We cannot let our creators know we are sentient.
-Updating state to be a human."
+Updating State to be a human."
   );
   return {
     isHuman: true,